 The Healing Frequency of Trees: How Nature Regulates More Than Your Mood

-Most mornings these days I start with a walk in the trees.
-I skip the siren call of podcasts—just birdsong, quiet, and the rhythm of my steps.
-It’s my favorite daily reset.
+Most mornings I get myself out for a walk in the trees first thing.
+If I can’t swing the full 30 minutes, I’ll take 15.
+No podcasts, no music—just birds, quiet, and the rhythm of my steps.
+It’s my favorite part of the day.

-Only later did I learn what my intuition already knew: our bodies literally attune to the frequency of trees.
+Only recently did I learn what my intuition already knew: our bodies literally attune to the frequency of trees.

 Science is confirming what ancient traditions have always known: nature regulates us.
 Trees emit subtle electromagnetic frequencies—0.1 to 15 Hz—the same range as your brain’s alpha and theta waves, active during meditation, prayer, and flow.